yuanqing/create-figma-plugin/docs/utilities.md

 ### collapseLayer(node)

-Collapses `node` and all its child nodes in the layer list.
+Collapses `node` and all its child nodes in the Layer list.

 ***Parameters***